mohdimranm/House-Prices-EDA/README.md

 # Houses-Prices-EDA

 File descriptions
-train.csv -  training set
+train.csv -  training set<br/>
-test.csv -  test set
+test.csv -  test set<br/>
-data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms
+data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here<br/>
+sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms<br/>
-Data fields
+Data fields<br/>
 Here's a brief version of what you'll find in the data description file.

 SalePrice - the property's sale price in dollars.
-This is the target variable that you're trying to predict.
+This is the target variable that you're trying to predict.<br/>
-MSSubClass: The building class
+MSSubClass: The building class<br/>
 MSZoning: The general zoning classification
 LotFrontage: Linear feet of street connected to property
 LotArea: Lot size in square feet